 The American experience is better understood within the context of the history of energy consumption and production.
 Our nation's future is inextricably connected to our resolution of the challenges we face with respect to energy.
 Analyses and solutions require an interdisciplinary approach.
 The course "Energy and Society" considers the technical, economic, political, environmental, ethical and social contexts of the topic of energy.

-SOCSCI 20809294 Data Organization, Visualization, and Management 3 Credits/Units
+SOCSCI 20809294 Introduction to Data Analytics 3 Credits/Units